 How can you develop a video recording and editing app?

-There are three main methods that app developers use to make their apps shoot and edit videos:
+There are three main methods that app developers use in video app development:

 - An app can be developed using native platform tools (for iOS or Android), which means that there is no need for back-end services in this case.